celtric/fixtures-php/README.md

 Development status
 ------------------

-This library is currently in beta and any feedback will be welcomed.
+This library is currently in beta.
+Any feedback will be welcomed, and you're encouraged to provide feedback via issues or PRs.